xMonologue/EFG_T7/README.md

 We do not own the original code, it is based on the original boiii.

 ## Note:
 Just like ezz boii.
 We have our own master server!
-Thank to @skwll fromn ezz.
+Thank to @skwll fromn ezz and @dontknowletsplay for saving the original code.
 Find their discord down below

 ## ezz discord:
 discord.gg/ezz